 The School's annual budget is adopted for the entire operations at the combined governmental level and may be amended by the Board.
-The budget presented for the year ended June 30, 2020, has been amended according to Board procedures.
+The budget presented for the year ended June 30, 2022, has been amended according to Board procedures.
 During the fiscal year, expenditures were controlled at the fund level.

-Although budgets are adopted for the entire operation, budgetary comparisons have been presented for the general, special revenue, and capital outlay funds for which a legally adopted budget exists.
+Although budgets are adopted for the entire operation, budgetary comparisons have been presented for the general and special revenue funds for which a legally adopted budget exists.